MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ### Debugging Tools for Windows

 This section describes the changes in the debugging tools for Windows.

+**Debugging in Windows 10, version 1803**

+[WinDbg Preview Time Travel Debugging (TTD) hands on lab](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-walkthrough) - This lab introduces Time Travel Debugging (TTD), using a small sample program with a code flaw.
+TTD is used to debug, identify and root cause the issue.

 **Debugging in Windows 10, version 1709**